 - Alumni affinity (“was my degree worth it?”) can also suffer post-graduation for those unhappy with their career trajectory

 Preventative Measures: Engage Early, Engage Often

 The needs of underclassmen (freshmen and sophomores) are, unsurprisingly, quite different from those of juniors and seniors.
+While introducing the career exploration process in the first and second years may seem overwhelming for students, some career programming activities are better suited for underclassmen looking to connect their areas of interest or degree programs with future career paths.
 To ensure that college upperclassmen are progressing towards pre-professional milestones on track, a focus on early engagement is critical.
 After all, we’d argue that there is no such thing as too soon when it comes to career exploration.
-While introducing the career exploration process in the first and second years may seem overwhelming for students, there is a wide variety of types of career exploration, and some are better suited for underclassmen looking to connect their areas of interest or degree programs with future career paths.

 Employers Aren’t Just Sourcing Talent via Your Job Board

 Surveys conducted by hiring managers and recruiters indicate that anywhere from 70-85 percent of job placements are made through networking.
 There is a vast hidden job market, meaning that many roles at small and large companies alike are never posted on (university) job boards, but are instead filled through word-of-mouth.
 This underscores the importance of teaching networking skills to your students before they need them.
 Wisr has worked hard to make networking less stressful for students.
 Our software provides recommended matches based on interests and “ways to help,” so if a student requests a specific need for mentorship (e.g., preparing for a job interview), they will only be matched with alumni who have indicated they’d like to help in that way.
 Suggested conversation agendas also help students guide the conversation with confidence.